stephtowch/stephtowch.github.io/content/post/2026-05-P1/index.md

 Work addiction is still an emerging area of research.
 Better measurement helps improve theory and supports future research on work and wellbeing.

 The International Work Addiction Scale provides a validated tool for use in the UK.
-The full paper with technical details and methodology is available [link to paper](https://doi.org/10.1177/10731911261447068).
+The full paper with technical details and methodology is available here: [link to paper](https://doi.org/10.1177/10731911261447068).

 ---